-Black holes are interesting for many reasons: they are one of only three possible endpoints of stellar evolution (the others being white dwarfs and neutron stars), they are the powerhouses of the most luminous things in the universe (quasars and active galactic nuclei), and they are the simplest macroscopic objects in the universe they only have two parameters that are important for their astrophysical properties.
+Black holes are interesting for many reasons: they are one of only three possible endpoints of stellar evolution (the others being white dwarfs and neutron stars), they are the powerhouses of the most luminous things in the universe (quasars and active galactic nuclei), and they are the simplest macroscopic objects in the universe, with only two parameters important for their astrophysical properties.
 They are also way cool.
 Their simplicity means that it is possible to study them in a way impossible for any other object: with mathematical rigor.
 There was, for example, a flurry of activity in the late 1960s and early 1970s about proving theorems related to black holes, something which is mightily difficult to do with a star!
 However, our main interest is in astrophysics, and specifically in explaining observed phenomena.
 We will therefore describe and use some of the derived results, but will not derive them (this would take overwhelmingly too much time).

 Let us start by defining "black hole".
 A black hole is an object with an event horizon instead of a material surface.
 Events inside that horizon cannot be seen by any external observer.
 This is the fundamental property of black holes that distinguishes them from all other objects.
 It should be noted that although there is compelling evidence for the existence of black holes in the universe, never has the existence of the horizon itself been demonstrated.
 An observation that unambiguously indicates the presence of a horizon would be a major advance.
 From time to time there are press releases announcing proofs of event horizons based on theoretical arguments, but so far these have not been rigorously convincing.
 There is, however, hope that within the next few years high-resolution radio observations will resolve the shadow of the event horizon of the black hole in the center of our Galaxy.
-In addition, of course, there are differing points of view about whether gravitational wave detections of black hole coalescences constitute strong evidence for horizons.

 In the rest of this lecture we will (1) discuss some of the aspects of black holes by themselves, then (2) talk about some of the astrophysics of black holes, including supernovae (which might be the only way that black holes are produced in the universe), and accretion disks (which allow electromagnetic radiation to be produced from near black holes).
-We then list some current puzzles about black holes that have begun to be addressed using observations of gravitational radiation.
+We then list some current puzzles about black holes that might be resolved with observations of gravitational radiation.
 At the end we have some text about other issues related to black holes that we don't expect to be able to cover in the time allowed, but that might be of interest.